Getting Personal Loans From Licensed Money Lenders In Singapore and Learning How To Avoid Loan Scams: The Complete Guide

 How Do I Tell A Licensed Moneylender Apart From Loan Sharks?

-Differentiating licensed money lenders from an unlicensed company might not be an easy task.
+Differentiating a licensed money lender from an unlicensed company might not be an easy task.
 Over the years, unlicensed money lenders have also upped their game by improving their technology and equipment, making their sites and approaches seem real and genuine.

 Scammers these days are just getting smarter and more creative.
 Having a legit address, website and a phone number doesn’t necessarily mean that they are legal.